flipperbw/FantasyPlus/README.md

 What is this?
 ------

-Adds weekly projected points, rankings, and standard deviation from Fantasypros.com (CBS, ESPN, NumberFire, FFToday, Pro FootballFocus) and FantasySharks (for D/ST and IDP) to default projections.
+Adds weekly projected points, rankings, standard deviations, and injury-adjusted averages from Fantasypros.com (CBS, ESPN, NumberFire, FFToday, Pro FootballFocus) and FantasySharks (for D/ST and IDP) to fantasy sites.
 The numbers are customized for your league settings (so PPR, for example, is automatically added in).
 It looks like this:

 ![Main Preview](http://i.imgur.com/5cWmb9U.png)